chabad360/hugo-actions/readme.md

 If your site requires the use of another external helper, submit an issue and I'll try to add it.

-> ⚠️ Note: To use this action, you must have applied to the GitHub Actions public beta.
-You can apply [here](https://github.com/features/actions/signup/).

 ## ⭐ Getting started

 This is a basic `workflow.yml` to get you started (for more information scroll down to [⭐ Inputs](#-inputs)):